sritchie73/NetRep/vignettes/NetRep.md

 When tweaking these parameters, you should set the `dryRun` argument to `TRUE`.
-When `dryRun = TRUE`, only the axes and labels will be drawn, avoiding the computation time for the network properties, and the drawing time for the heatmaps, both of which may take some time for large modules.
+When `dryRun = TRUE`, only the axes and labels will be drawn, avoiding the drawing time for the heatmaps, which may take some time for large modules.

 Let's tweak the previous plot: